-Thompson scores 25, makes first 3 in Cavs’ win over Pacers
+Beilein gets first win with Cavs, Thompson scores 25

+Beilein picked up his first NBA win and got doused with water in the locker room by Kevin Love, Tristan Thompson and the rest of the Cavaliers, who played the kind of ball their rookie coach has been preaching for weeks in a 110-99 win over the Indiana Pacers on Saturday night.

-CLEVELAND (AP) — Tristan Thompson scored 25 points and made his first career 3-pointer, Kevin Love scored 21 and the Cleveland Cavaliers played well in a 110-99 home-opening win on Saturday night, giving first-year coach John Beilein his first NBA victory.
+Thompson scored 25 points and made his first career 3-pointer and Love scored 21 and just missed a triple-double as the Cavs opened their 50th season at home with a solid win over a playoff team from last year.

-The Cavs opened their 50th season by honoring their past — and especially the 1990s — throughout the game.
+Following the game, Beilein presented with the game ball by general manager Koby Altman before he was ambushed by the Cavs, who jumped from their seats and dumped water bottles over his head.

+“Excuse my appearance,” the former Michigan coach said as he sat down for his news conference.
+“I just took a little bath.”

 The present looked more promising.

 Love was much more involved than during an opening-night loss at Orlando on Wednesday, adding 13 rebounds and nine assists.
-Thompson also had 13 rebounds, Collin Sexton scored 18 and rookie Darius Garland 12, making a key 3-pointer down the stretch to slow Indiana’s comeback.
+Thompson also had 13 rebounds, Collin Sexton scored 18 and rookie Darius Garland 12, making a key, step-back 3-pointer down the stretch to slow Indiana’s comeback.

 Malcolm Brogdon scored 30 and had 10 assists to lead the Pacers.

 The Cavs blitzed the Pacers to open second quarter, going on a 26-4 run.
-They made seven of 10 3-point attempts in the quarter and outscored Indiana 39-20 in the period to open a 65-48 halftime lead.
+They made seven 3-pointers and outscored Indiana 39-20 in the period to open a 65-48 halftime lead.

-One of Love’s 3s put Cleveland up 21, and the Cavs showed excellent patience while moving the ball from side to side to look for better shots.
-Shot selection has been something Beilein, the former Michigan coach, has been harping on and his team seems to be listening.
+“They pretty much did whatever they wanted,” Pacers coach Nate McMillan said.
+“Giving up 39 points, you just can’t have quarters like that.
+They were the more aggressive team, the scrappier team.”

-But it was Thompson’s stunning 3-pointer in the first quarter that got the Cavs going.
+It was Thompson’s stunning 3-pointer in the first quarter that got the Cavs going.

 Thompson, who has been working on his range in practice, hadn’t attempted a 3 since the 2016-17 season, when he pulled up and dropped a 27-footer — his first make from beyond the arc in 642 games.

-He had been 0 for 9 on long attempts in eight-plus seasons.
+“No way,” Beilein said with a smile when asked if Thompson will have the green light going forward.

 TIP-INS

-Pacers: Began a three-game road trip.
-They’ll next play at home against the Cavs on Nov.
-1. … Coach Nate McMillian said injured All-Star G Victor Oladipo continues to progress as he recovers from knee surgery.
-He’s been scrimmaging, but hasn’t been cleared to play in full-court workouts.
-Oladipo played 36 games last season before getting hurt. … G Jeremy Lamb sat out with a bruised right hip sustained in the season-opening loss to Detroit on Wednesday.
-He did some drills following shootaround, but was still feeling pain. … Edmon Sumner started in his place and scored 10.
+Pacers: McMillian said injured All-Star G Victor Oladipo continues to progress as he recovers from knee surgery.
+He’s been scrimmaging, but hasn’t been cleared to play in full-court workouts. … G Jeremy Lamb sat out with a bruised right hip sustained in the season-opening loss to Detroit on Wednesday.
+He did some drills following shootaround, but was still feeling pain.

 Cavaliers: Finalized a four-year, $30.8 million contract extension with F Cedi Osman, who scored just 1 point in 27 minutes. … F John Henson made his Cleveland debut after missing most of last season with a wrist injury sustained while with Milwaukee.
 Henson had been slowed this season by ankle and groin injuries.